ipfs-inactive/pm-test-lab/sprint-objectives-2-27-2017.md

 ##Documentation

-- Create a guide that lets someone deploy the Kubernetes master with out config. (ideally this is very short)
+- Create a guide that lets someone deploy the Kubernetes master with out config. (ideally this is very short) (@FrankPetrelli)
-- Create a guide that lets someone setup a lablet (VM and native, covered separately)
+- Create a guide that lets someone setup a lablet (VM and native, covered separately) (@FrankPetrelli)
 - Create a guide for issuing jobs to the lab, and other random things (CLIs).
 - Create a guide for writing good tests for the lab